 Temp and contract work are becoming increasingly popular ways of entering the labour market.
-At Collins McNicholas we have noticed a rise in the amount of employers looking to hire this way.
+At Collins McNicholas, we have noticed a rise in the number of employers looking to hire this way.

 There are a number of advantages to becoming a temp or contract worker:

 - It can provide you with the opportunity to gain experience in a number of different industries, expanding your knowledge and skills base.
 This can make you a more valuable commodity in the eyes of employers.
 There is a greater level of flexibility and independence.
 You have the option of moving from one job to the next as you prefer.
 Temp and contract workers are entitled to the same pay as permanent staff members who perform a similar role for the company, and contractors can often be paid a higher wage.